Alejogb1/job-board/blog-data/non-linear-scale-slider-in-laymans-terms.md

 //Example Usage
 const sliderPosition = 0.5;
 const polynomialCoefficients = [0, 10, -5]; // coefficients for 0th 1st and 2nd degree polynomial
-const polynomialResult = linearToPolynomialScale(sliderPosition, polynomialCoefficients);
+const polynomialResult = linearToPolynomialScale( sliderPosition, polynomialCoefficients
+);
-console.log(polynomialResult) // result will vary depending on the coefficients
+console.log(polynomialResult); // result will vary depending on the coefficients
 ```

 This is pretty flexible all you need to do is tune the coefficient array to create any arbitrary curve you desire The coefficients here go from lower to higher degree i e `[a, b, c]` for `a + bx + cx^2` This is much more complex than our previous examples but it allows you to create any non linear behavior you want